regilynFeliciano/pi-dev-day/README.md

 #### GithubController

-`@Inject` the `GithubService` and expose an endpoint to `@Get` the current user's name.
+`@Inject` the `GithubService` and expose a `@Get` endpoint to return the current user's name.

 #
 When all is said and done, run your application and ensure that your username gets displayed in the console every 10 seconds.
 You should also be able to hit your controller and see the same result.
 #

-### Worthy Resources
+### Worthy Micronaut docs

-This exercise is only intended to get you familiarized with Micronaut and only scratches the surface.
+This exercise is intended to get you familiarized with Micronaut and only scratches the surface.
-Some of the more notable features that you may likely use in the next sections include:
+Some of the more notable features that you may likely use when programming your Pi include:

 * [Bean Factories](https://docs.micronaut.io/latest/guide/index.html#factories)
 * [Conditional Beans](https://docs.micronaut.io/latest/guide/index.html#conditionalBeans)